kitayamanoriaki/quizcomponentgenerator/README.md

 "quizComponentGenerator" is a function of Javascript(ES6).

-This function generates html tags like this,
+This function returns nothing.
+But instead of it, it generates html tags inside of the function like this,

 ```html